-The New Senior Secured Credit Facility also provides a New Revolving Credit Facility, net of an allowance for up to \$75 million in outstanding letters of credit commitments.
-As of March 31, 2021, the Company had \$645 million available under the New Revolving Credit Facility, net of \$5 million in letters of credit.
-Borrowings under the New Revolving Credit Facility bear interest at a variable base rate plus an applicable margin based on the Company's first lien net leverage ratio is above 4.00x, interest on the New Revolving Credit Facility is (a) 0.75% over the Base Rate or (b) 1.75% over the LIBOR Rate; when the Company's first lien net leverage ratio is equal to or less than 4.00x and above 3.50x, interest on the New Revolving Credit Facility is (i) 0.50% over the Base Rate or (ii) 1.50% over the LIBOR Rate; and when the Company's first lien net leverage ratio is equal to or less than 4.00x and above 3.50x, interest on the New Revolving Credit Facility is (j) 0.25% over the Base Rate or (j) 1.25% over the LIBOR Rate; and when the Company's first lien net leverage ratio is equal to or below 3.50x, interest on the New Revolving Credit Facility is (j) 0.25% over the Base Rate or (j) 1.25% over the LIBOR Rate; and when the Company's first lien net leverage ratio is equal to or below 3.50x, interest on the New Revolving Credit Facility is (j) 0.25% over the Base Rate or (j) 1.25% over the LIBOR Rate.
-As of March 31, 2021, the applicable margin for the New Revolving Credit Facility was 1.25%.
-In addition, there is an annual commitment fee, based on the Company's first lien net leverage ratio, on the average unused revolving Credit Facility are payable at the option of the Company throughout the term of the New Senior Secured Credit Facility with the balance due in September 2025.
+The Senior Secured Credit Facility also provides a Revolving Credit Facility, net of an allowance for up to \$75 million in outstanding letters of credit commitments.
+Throughout the three months ended March 31, 2022, the Company made periodic withdrawals and payments on the Revolving Credit Facility as part of the Company's cash management plans.
+The maximum amount outstanding at any time during the three months ended March 31, 2022 was \$75 million.
+As of March 31, 2022, the Company had \$645 million available under the Revolving Credit Facility, net of \$5 million in letters of credit.
+Borrowings under the Revolving Credit Facility bear interest at a variable base rate plus an applicable margin based on the Company's first lien net leverage ratio.
+When the Company's first lien net leverage ratio is above 4.00x, interest on the Revolving Credit Facility is (a) 0.75% over the Base Rate or (b) 1.75% over the LIBOR Rate; when the Company's first lien net leverage ratio is equal to or less than 4.00x and above 3.50x, interest on the Revolving Credit Facility is (j) 0.50% over the Base Rate or (ii) 1.50% over the LIBOR Rate; and when the Company's first lien net leverage ratio is equal to or below 3.50x, interest on the Revolving Credit Facility is (y) 0.25% over the Base Rate or (z) 1.25% over the LIBOR Rate.
+As of March 31, 2022, the applicable margin for the Revolving Credit Facility was 1.25%.
+In addition, there is an annual commitment fee, based on the Company's first lien net leverage ratio, on the average unused revolving credit borrowings available under the Revolving Credit Facility.
+As of March 31, 2022, the commitment fee is 0.25%.
+Borrowings under the Revolving Credit Facility are payable at the option of the Company throughout the term of the Senior Secured Credit Facility with the balance due in September 2025.

-The New Senior Secured Credit Facility requires the Company to maintain a specified maximum first lien net leverage ratio of 5.50x when revolving loan commitments remain outstanding on the New Revolving Credit Facility at the end of a fiscal quarter.
-As of March 31, 2021, the Company had no amounts outstanding under the New Revolving Credit Facility; however, the Company would have been in compliance with the maximum first lien net leverage ratio, achieving a 0.49x ratio.
-Additionally, within the terms of the New Senior Secured Credit Facility, a first lien net leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the New Senior Secured Credit Facility for the applicable year.
+The Senior Secured Credit Facility requires the Company to maintain a specified maximum first lien net leverage ratio of 5.50x when revolving loan commitments remain outstanding on the Revolving Credit Facility at the end of a fiscal quarter.
+As of March 31, 2022, the Company had no amounts outstanding under the Revolving Credit Facility; however, the Company would have been in compliance with the maximum first lien net leverage ratio, achieving a 0.56x ratio.
+Additionally, within the terms of the Senior Secured Credit Facility, a first lien net leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the Senior Secured Credit Facility for the applicable year.

 In addition, the Credit Agreement, among other things, includes customary restrictions (subject to certain exceptions) on the Company's ability to incur certain indebtedness, grant certain liens, make certain investments, engage in acquisitions, consolidations and mergers, declare or pay certain dividends or repurchase shares of the Company's common stock.
-As of March 31, 2021, the Company was in compliance with all covenants under the Credit Agreement.
+As of March 31, 2022, the Company was in compliance with all covenants under the Credit Agreement.